 1. Help your child set up an appointment with his/her appointed attorney as soon as possible.
 Your child’s attorney’s contact information should be provided on the summons that both you and the juvenile were given.
-Setting up an appointment quickly will help the attorney to know what information s/he should begin to investigate prior to going to court.
-If you just got the information, even a phone call to the attorney is helpful prior to your child’s courtdate.
+Setting up an appointment quickly will help the attorney to know what information they should begin to investigate prior to going to court.
+If you just got the information, even a phone call to the attorney is helpful prior to your child’s court date.

-2. Allow your child to speak to his/her attorney without you present.
-The attorney has a duty to represent your child’s expressed interest, which means s/he represents your child’s interests and decisions, not the family.
-As a parent, you can and should actively participate in your child’s defense, however, be mindful that the attorney solely represents your child.
+2. Allow your child to speak to their attorney without you present.
+We understand that sounds like the worst option.
+However, the attorney has a duty to represent your child’s expressed interest, which means they represent your child’s interests and decisions, NOT the family.
+As a parent, you can and should actively participate in your child’s defense, but be mindful that the attorney solely represents your child.
 As such, it is important to allow the attorney to speak to your child alone to discuss the case.
-Letting your child meet with his/her attorney alone is very important because North Carolina only recognizes attorney/client privilege.
-In other words, if you are in the room while your child is meeting with his/her attorney, you could be called to testify against your child and jeopardize the attorney/client privilege.
+Letting your child meet with their attorney alone is very important because North Carolina only recognizes attorney/client privilege.
+In other words, if you are in the room while your child is meeting with their attorney, you could be called to testify against your child and jeopardize the attorney/client privilege.

 3. Show respect to the Court.
 We have included a few tips that may assist you in going to court.
 It is important to note that disruptive or disrespectful behavior could have a negative impact on your child’s case or result in you being held in contempt of court.

 Below are some tips for your child’s day in court: